FAQs

 There are 4 power modes that EVE supports.

-- Standby state – in this state, the crystal oscillator and PLL are functioning, the system clock to EVE’s core is disabled.
+- Standby state – in this state, the crystal oscillator and PLL are functioning, and the system clock to EVE’s core is disabled.
 All register content is retained.

 - Power down state – in this state, the internal 1.2V regulator supplying the core digital logic is disabled.
-The crystal oscillator and PLL is disabled, and the system clock applied to EVE’s core is disabled.
+The crystal oscillator and PLL are disabled, and the system clock applied to EVE’s core is disabled.
 All register contents are lost and reset to default upon power on reset.

 EVE FAQs – Display